avirut/selfhosted/apps/seafile/readme.md

 ##### 5. Recovery & backups
 - For now, the hope is that the regular restic backup of `~/selfhosted/data/seafile/store` (which contains underlying blocks), in combination with having the actual files synced to my PC, will be sufficient
+- Use the [instructions on the docs](https://help.seafile.com/syncing_client/linux-cli/) to set up `seaf-cli`
+    - Where the instructions say to input the username in the `sync` command, use the e-mail address rather than just the username